 - Earache - pain in the ear that is sharp, dull, or throbbing

 - Discharge from the ear, known as 'runny' ear

 Specific signs that your baby may have an ear infection include crying or grizzling more than usual, they keep touching their ear, and/or they have a discharge from the ear.
 An older child may show some of these signs or complain of having a sore ear.

 Ear infections usually clear up on their own, so treatment may begin with managing pain and close monitoring of the condition.
-However, ear infection in infants and severe cases are likely to require treatment with antibiotic medication.
-Amoxicillin is the antibiotic of choice for treating acute otitis media in patients who are not allergic to penicillin.
+However, ear infection in infants and severe cases of ear infection may require treatment with antibiotic medication.

 - Holding a moist warm face cloth or wheat bag against the infected ear

-- Taking paracetamol or ibuprofen for relief of pain or fever as directed by your doctor or pharmacist
+- Taking medication for relief of pain or fever as directed by your doctor or pharmacist

 - Lying with the affected ear against your pillow, or sitting propped up in bed